Hydrators vs. Moisturizers: Is There Really a Difference?

-If your skin is on the dry side or you notice that you are prone to dry, flaky skin, your skin barrier may not locking in moisture.
+If your skin is on the dry side or you notice that you are prone to dry, flaky skin, your skin barrier may not be locking in moisture.
 This is where moisturizers come in!
-Apply moisturizers to restore your skin’s plump and bouncy appearance.
+Apply moisturizer to restore your skin’s plump and bouncy appearance.
 This is extremely useful during the winter when your skin is prone to dryness.

 On the other hand, if you feel as though your skin is dull and any fine lines and wrinkles you have are becoming noticeable, you can see that your skin is dehydrated.
 Apply a hydrator to combat this issue and give your skin the much-needed nourishment.

 What is The Right Hydrator or Moisturizer for You?